ibm-cloud-docs/account/catalog-add-private.md

 ## Validating the software
 {: #catalog-validate-product}

 When you validate your software, you're confirming that the current version can be successfully installed on the deployment target.
-The validation steps to vary based on your deployment method.
+The validation steps vary based on your deployment method.

 To monitor the progress of the validation process, click **View logs**.
 {: tip}